Y0z64/SlashSEO-for-Sanity/README.md

 ```

 4. Go to src/config.example.js and rename it to config.js.
-5. Add your API key to the config.js file.
+5. Add your API key to the config.js file (get your API key at https://slashseo.com)
 6. Run 'npm run dev' in your terminal.

 ## Usage